Hulme Hippodrome: 1950s – Coronation Street actors

-1950s – oral history programme on both theatres, Radio 4

-On 2 April 2002 BBC Radio 4 broadcast episode 3 of 6 in the Palace of Laughter series, this episode being on The Playhouse and Hulme Hippodrome.
-It was produced by Libby Cross and presented by Geoffrey Wheeler, with interviews with Ken Dodd, Jimmy Casey, Johnny Roadhouse, Ronnie Taylor, and Roy Chappell.
-Clips used included Al Read, and Morecambe and Wise.
-A copy exists online. and a transcript is available.

-1960s to 1980s – Mecca Bingo
+1960s – Night Club, Mecca Bingo

-In October 1957 Jimmy Brennan told the BBC he was prepared to sell them Hulme Hippodrome to add to their 1955 purchase from him of The Playhouse theatre.
-He was asking for £60,000 with the shops, or £50,000 without the shops.
-In March 1959 a team of BBC officials inspected the premises.
-Their conclusion was that it would not be suitable acoustically for a 70-person orchestra because the stage would be too small, especially if there were "small choirs", and extending the stage into the auditorium would create 'two acoustics'.
-The offer to sell is declined by the BBC in April 1960.

 The Hippodrome was probably last used as a variety theatre for the public in 1960.
 Possibly the last pantomime staged was Dick Whittington and his Cat from 24 December 1959 for five and a half weeks into January 1960.

-Second bar
+A second bar

 From an archived draft report to the Watch Committee dated 19 January 1960 the permission that had been given in 1935, allowing alcohol sales for the first time, was for a single bar "on the first-floor balcony to the Floral Hall" with a drinking area of 25 m2, which shortly afterwards had an approved increase of 45 m2; a total of 70 m2.

 "A further application to increase this area [had been] refused by the Committee in August 1939." according to the background details in the 1960 report.

 The report focussed on a proposal to the Committee to reduce the size of the first floor bar and the create a new bar on the ground floor of the Floral Hall, which was recommended for approval.
 It is possible that Jimmy Brennan applied for approval for a second bar in order to make the property more valuable when selling.